phagedorn/github_copilot_usage_prometheus_exporter/README.md

-# GitHub Copilot Prometheus Exporter
+# GitHub Copilot Usage Prometheus Exporter

 This project is a Prometheus exporter for GitHub Copilot usage data.
 It fetches data from the GitHub API and exposes it as Prometheus metrics.